-Located 14 kilometres (9 miles) off the South Australian coast, Kangaroo Island is only a short 20-minute flight from Adelaide Airport.
-Currently, two regional airlines service Kingscote Airport with daily flights available.
-Most of our guests fly for convenience and/or time constraints.
+Located 14 kilometres (9 miles) off the South Australian coast, Kangaroo Island is only a short 20-minute flight from Adelaide Airport (ADL).
+Currently, QantasLink services Kingscote Airport (KGC) with daily flights available.
+Most of our guests fly for convenience.

 Kangaroo Island has a Mediterranean climate: typically warm to hot dry summers (December-February) with very low humidity; and cool, mild winters (June-August), making it an enjoyable destination to visit year-round.
 In fact, for those seeking wildlife experiences, the cooler months between May and September are the best time for viewing wildlife in the wild!

 Kangaroo Island is a wildlife hotspot.
 Despite a strong agricultural industry, nearly half of the original vegetation has been retained and over one third of the land is protected across 30 National and Conservation parks.
 This provides a fantastic habitat for a huge range of wildlife species, with some now endemic to the Island.